Flufenoxuron: Application

-Flufenoxuron is used as an insecticide primarily on citrus plants, cotton, grape, tea and soybean.
+Flufenoxuron is used against mites and insect pests on pome fruit, vines, citrus, tea, cotton, maize, soya, vegetables and ornamentals.

-Due to the development of resistance in some cases, the effects of chlorfluazuron and flufenoxuron on selected developmental and reproductive parameters of the agrotis ipsilon were examined in a study.
-It was found that chlorfluazuron and flufenoxuron can accelerate vitellogenesis (yolk formation during oocyte development) in the ypsilon owl.

 Synthesis

 The multi-step synthesis of flufenoxuron is described in the following reaction sequence:

 Trade name

-A plant protection product containing the active ingredient flufenoxuron is marketed under the trade name Cascade.
+flufenoxuron is marketed under the trade name Cascade (BASF) and Floxate (Mobedco).

 Authorization

-No plant protection products containing this active ingredient are authorized in Germany or in the EU.
+Flufenoxuron was banned in the EU due to bioaccumulation.
+It was never registered in the US.

 Properties

 Flufenoxuron is a white crystalline powder.
 It has low solubility in water, is not flammable, and is not an oxidizer.

 Toxicology and safety

 Flufenoxuron toxicity to humans and other mammals is low, but it has a potentially high bioaccumulation in fish despite its low water solubility.